Apaar/apaar.github.io/_posts/2017-01-29-BLASTX-code-analysis-and-profiling.md

-From the above graph we can clearly see the functions which call ShiftWin1 and who it calls.ShiftWin1 is a recursive fuction which is used to shift the comparision frame by one every time a possible match is found.
+From the above graph we can clearly see the functions which call ShiftWin1 and who it calls.ShiftWin1 is a recursive function which is used to shift the comparison frame by one every time a possible match is found.

 ---

 **Valgrind**

 Valgrind is a suite of tools for debugging and profiling programs.
-There are three tools: a memory error detector, a time profiler, and a space profiler.For profiling purposes, the time profilier along with the space profilier are quite usefull.Valgrind is a form of dynamic profilier .ie it runs and profilies while the executable is run.It increases the time of execution quite a bit.
+There are three tools: a memory error detector, a time profiler, and a space profiler.For profiling purposes, the time profiler along with the space profiler are quite useful.Valgrind is a form of dynamic profiler .ie it runs and profiles while the executable is run.It increases the time of execution quite a bit.

 ---